 The Psalmist recognized this difference, too.
-“You hear, O Lord, the desire of the afflicted; You encourage them and You listen to their cry.”
+“You hear, O Lord, the desire of the afflicted; You encourage them as You listen to their cry.”

 What a comforting thought!
 His ear is always open to the cries of His children and He waits attentively to hear their voices in times of need.
 What a beautiful picture of a loving Father.
 There is nothing we need to do to get His attention.
 Nor is there a magical formula to use when we pray.
 All we have to do is to cry out to Him.

 We cry and He hears.
 His ear is always open for our particular voice.
 His eyes are always on us no matter where we may be.
 And His heart is always sensitive to our personal needs.
-When we cry, He hears, He listens, He understands and He will respond and meet our needs.
+When we cry, He hears, He listens, He understands, and He will respond to and meet our individual needs.

 Prayer: Lord, You are above us but not beyond us.
-You hear us when we cry and respond when the time is right.
+You listen as well as hear us when we cry and respond to us when the time is right.
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 10:17 You hear, O Lord, the desire of the afflicted; You encourage them and You listen to their cry.
+Scripture For Today: You hear, O Lord, the desire of the afflicted; You encourage them as You listen to their cry.”
+Psalm 10:17

 Please leave a comment and tell us how you were helped by today's devotional!